yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-gigaspace-interface.markdown

 {% summary %}{%endsummary%}

 A Space is a logical in-memory service, which can store entries of information.
-An entry is a domain object; In Java, an entry can be as simple a POCO or a SpaceDocument.
+An entry is a domain object; In Java, an entry can be as simple a PONO or a SpaceDocument.

 When a client connects to a space, a proxy is created that holds a connection which implements the space API.
 All client interaction is performed through this proxy.